-- Private meetings with some more field test participants. - Prepare a summary report for the workshops conducted where various participants could share at a time their practical experiences on key matters. - EFRAG's Public outreach event in December to publicise and discuss results. - Subject to the agreement of fieldwork participants, end of Nov private meeting with EFRAG working group members with user background to discuss field test participants mock disclosures on an anonymised basis. - Subject to the agreement of fieldwork participants, end of Nov private meeting with EFRAG working group members with audit background (also an actuary for IAS 19) to discuss field participants mock disclosures on a non-anonymised basis.
+- Private meetings with some more field test participants. - Prepare a summary report for the workshops conducted where various participants could share at a time their practical experiences on key matters. - EFRAG's Public outreach event in December to publicise and discuss results. - Private meeting with EFRAG working group members with user background to discuss field test participants mock disclosures on an anonymised basis. - Private meeting with EFRAG working group members with audit background (also an actuary for IAS 19) to discuss field participants mock disclosures on a nonanonymised basis.
 EFRAG may involve enforcers to discuss mock disclosures on this meeting or on a separate meeting. - Meeting(s) with auditors / accountants and other organisations of smaller companies to be scheduled in November.
 Based on the result of the questionnaire/invitation for interview that was published on Oct 7 there will be specific discussions with auditors of small or medium sized entities on the expected impact (FS preparation and audit).

-Field KS0
+Field test

-R50 Date Activity Objectives deadline 25 Candidate companies to prepare mock disclosures or fill- in questionnaire To test in coordination with the IASB the new disclosure approach in practice (IFRS 13 and IAS 19 or participants per standard) NOV 79 Meetings with selected members of EFRAG working groups with user background.
+Date Activity Objectives Ongoing (initial deadline 25 October) Candidate companies to prepare mock disclosures or fill- in questionnaire To test in coordination with the IASB the new disclosure approach in practice (IFRS 13 and IAS 19 or participants per standard) Nov 29 Meetings with selected members of EFRAG working groups with user background.
 To share results of field test (on an anonymous basis) and discuss the usefulness of the information in mock-up disclosures Nov 29 Meetings with selected members of EFRAG TEG and EFRAG working groups with auditing background.
 (Field-test participants invited to attend on a voluntary basis).
-To share results of field test (on a non- anonymous basis) and discuss audit issues on mock-up disclosures end November Summary report Workshops with fieldwork participants . in small groups.
-(IASB staff and National Standard Setters as observers) To publish the shared experience between participants and discuss field test results Late November Sharing results of field test with Enforcers (subject to agreement by participants.
+To share results of field test (on a non- anonymous basis) and discuss audit issues on mock-up disclosures End November Summary report Workshops with fieldwork participants . in small groups.
+(IASB staff and National Standard Setters as observers) To publish the shared experience between participants and discuss field test results Late November or December Sharing results of field test with Enforcers (subject to agreement by participants.
 Review by NCA with ESMA coordinating the input.
-To collect Enforcers views I Bed /Mid Dec EFRAG Webinar jointly with the IASB and potentially Business Europe or a user organisations (public event) To consult different stakeholders on their input under consideration of the practical experience during field testing
+To collect Enforcers views Beg /Mid Dec EFRAG Webinar jointly with the IASB and potentially Business Europe or a user organisations (public event) To consult different stakeholders on their input under consideration of the practical experience during field testing